torserver/PhotoLocos/README.md

 ## Introduction

-My Plant Diary allows homeowners to maintain records on plants in their yard.
-They can upload photos and add notes to a plant at any time.
-Plant data, including sustainability and edibility, are sourced from PlantPlaces.com master data.
+PhotoLocos allows photographers to maintain records of their favorite photography locations.
+They can upload photos and location data at any time.

-Users can generate a report to show several attributes of their yard: sustainability, edibility, native, etc.  This report can be used to help sell the positive attributes of the house.

-Users can interact with MyPlantDiary using either a set of RESTful service endpoints, or a simple UI, or both.
+Users can interact with PhotoLocos using either a set of RESTful service endpoints, or a simple UI, or both.

 ## Storyboard